 I won’t bother writing about BTTF 3, since it takes place in the Old West in 1885.
 I guess they did all the 1950’s and 2015 stuff in the first and second ones.

 Probably the second most memorable movie that took place in the 50’s was the 1986 film, Stand By Me.
 Set during Labor Day Weekend 1959, it’s a is coming of age story about a boy named Gordie and his ghastly little neighborhood friends.
 Stand By Me was based on Stephen King’s novel “The Body”.
 I saw this movie when I was very young, probably when they still had VHS tapes.
 I don’t remember there being a huge plot, but the Soundtrack is one of the best of any movie ever.
 It features “Everyday” (Buddy Holly), “Come and Go With Me” (Del-Vikings), “Whispering Bells” (also by Del-Vikings), “Get A Job” (The Silhouettes), “Yakety Yak” (The Coasters), “Great Balls of Fire” (Jerry Lee Lewis), “Lollipop” (The Chordettes), “Mr. Lee” (The Bobettes), and, of course, “Stand By Me” (Ben E. King) Now that I think on it, I might just have to purchase the Soundtrack off of Amazon or something.
 As for the movie itself, it’s a Wil Wheaton-River Phoenix-Corey Feldman-Jerry O’Connell Classic.
 So if you want to see those people when they were youngsters, there ya go.
 Actually, I do remember my favorite scene… It’s at the beginning when Jerry O’Connell’s character runs into the boys’ club house and is all freaked out and out of breath.
 He starts to say that he has something to tell them and that he “ran all the way”.
 Then the other boys start singing “Sorry (I Ran All The Way Home)” by The Impalas.
 Then they stop and promise they’ll listen to what he has to say.
-So he starts to tell them again, but they start laughing and singing “Sorry” again.
-It’s hilarious!
+So he starts to tell them again, but they start laughing and singing “Sorry” again… well, see for yourself!

 I don’t really need to mention La Bamba and The Buddy Holly Story, but okay: La Bamba and The Buddy Holly Story.
 Technically, those two movies are biographies about stars who lived in the 50’s, ergo, they are set in the 50’s.
 I still say that the focus on those two particular icons (Ritchie Valens and Buddy Holly) was part of the 50’s Craze that began in the late 70’s.
 It was the perfect time to tell their stories.